rpldy/drive-uploady/README.md

 In case you already have a GAPI client running in your page/app that's not available on the window, you can pass it as a prop:

+> It is assumed that if gapi is already available on the page then `gapi.load("client:auth2", ...)` was already called.

 ```javascript
 import React from "react";
 import DriveUploady from "drive-uploady";